rainajia/IC-UKB-RAP/FAQ.md

 <details>
   <summary>3. <strong> In the gene-based tests, how are the gene "masks" defined?</strong></summary>
-  Please refer to the method documentation file in Word [method.doc link to be added] (access for IC internal users only).
+  Please refer to the method documentation file [method.doc link to be added] (access for IC internal users only).

 </details>

 <details>
   <summary>4. <strong>How do I know what are the default input files that has been used in the app, and whether I can change them?</strong></summary>